 But the awe didn’t stop there.
 The flavor was rich, decadent, and even better than the BEST mashed potatoes I’d ever had.

-With the increase in fascination, I soon set out to master the art of the Duchess potato.
+With the increase in fascination, I soon set out to master the art of the Pommes Duchesse.

-From culinary school cookbooks, to online processes by the pros, the information was gathered, tweaked, and ultimately revamped until the PERFECT Duchess potato recipe was born.
+From culinary school cookbooks to online processes by the pros, the information was gathered, tweaked, and ultimately revamped until the PERFECT Duchess potato recipe was born.
+This is the best recipe to try your hand at French cuisine.

 And with thorough step-by-step instructions, I feel confident in saying you too will be able to conquer this seemingly intimidating side dish the first go-around.

-So much so, that I triple dog dare you to make them for Thanksgiving or Christmas dinner.
-Because I promise you, they’re sure to be a hit!
+So much so, that I triple-dog dare you to make them for Thanksgiving or Christmas dinner.
+Because I promise, these beautiful individual servings are sure to be a hit!

 Ingredients